sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/2_enums.md

     return true;
 }
 ```
-We use `DeclRefExpr::getDecl` to retrieve information about the underlying declaration being referenced.
+We use the `getDecl()` function to retrieve information about the underlying declaration being referenced.
 If it's an `EnumConstantDecl`, we insert an `enum-value` annotation.

 With this visitor implemented, we can now properly annotate both enum declarations and usages: